 Testing Your Enabled Backup Processes

-Once you have properly set up your Automatic Backup feature, your selected asset in the Cloudinary Console should have a new View backed up versions button.
+Once you have properly set up your Automatic Backup feature, your selected asset in the Cloudinary Console can restore older versions of the asset, by double-clicking the asset or right-click ->Open

 Go back to the top of this tutorial.